Stirling Theological College: History

+By 1912 there were "44 students in residence, including two women students".

+The second principal of the college was A. R. Main.
+He was succeeded around 1938 by one of the lecturers, Thomas Henry Scambler (died 31 October 1944) and in 1945 by E. L. Williams, MA.

-The college was established in 1907 in Carlton, Victoria, by H. G. Harward as the College of the Bible.
-By 1912, there were "44 students in residence, including two women students".
-From 1910 to 1988 it was located in Glen Iris.
-It changed its name to Churches of Christ Theological College in 1989 when it moved to its current location at 44-60 Jacksons Road, Mulgrave and in September 2011 changed its name to Stirling Theological College.
-Stirling Theological College was named in honour of former graduate and vice-principal, Gordon R. Stirling.
-Stirling ministered in all Australian states and in New Zealand.
-After retiring he became editor of The Australian Christian.
+It changed its name to Churches of Christ Theological College in 1989 when it moved to 44-60 Jacksons Road, Mulgrave and in September 2011 changed its name to Stirling Theological College in honour of former graduate and vice-principal, Gordon R. Stirling, who ministered in all Australian states and in New Zealand; after retiring he became editor of The Australian Christian.

-The college board sold the Mulgrave campus in 2020 for an estimated $25,000,000AUD.
-In November 2022 the college announced that it was leaving the University of Divinity on December 31st 2022 and seeking to become a Registered Teaching Institute of Sydney College of Divinity and was also in merger discussions with the Australian College of Ministries (ACOM).
-The college has not gained accreditation with any higher education institution in 2023 and is closed as an accredited higher education institution, referring students to ACOM.